 On August 10, 1995, the Catholic Diocese of Austin granted permission to an organization of prominent lay leaders to build a new Catholic elementary and middle school in southwest Austin.
 Based on the agreement, a Texas non-profit corporation was formed to own and operate the private School.
 The School’s mission, religious formation and curriculum would be accountable to the Bishop of Austin, who is the ecclesiastical authority of the Apostolic See pursuant to the Canon Law of the Catholic Church.
 It would operate under the vigilance of the Diocesan Office of Education and Superintendent of Catholic Schools.

 The formal agreement with the Most Reverend John McCarthy, Bishop of Austin, established key elements of the School’s purpose, mission and eventual mode of operation.
 The School was expected to hold high academic standards and admit students who could meet those standards.
 It was expected to operate as an independent regional school without belonging to any one constituency, parish or neighborhood.
 The agreement further stated that the School would admit students regardless of race, national origin or religion, and set aside funds, as the budget permitted, for financial assistance.

 St. Gabriel’s Catholic School, Austin, Texas, was founded in 1999 as an independent PreK-8 Catholic school owned and operated by a Texas non-profit corporation.
 St. Gabriel's opened its doors in 1999 to 350 students in grades pre-kindergarten through eight from 24 zip codes in and around the Austin area.

-During the 2019/2020 school year, we celebrate our 20th anniversary, which is a major milestone in the young history of the school.
+During the 2019/2020 school year, we celebrated our 20th anniversary, which was a major milestone in the young history of the school.
 Today, we have the brick and mortar—the buildings, the gym, the track and fields, the playgrounds—but so much more importantly we have the people who make up the family and community of St. Gabriel's.